-Regex SEO Guide To Marketing Part 4 — Email Marketing
+Guide to a Better Marketing Strategy, Part 4 — Email Marketing

-Regex SEO Guide To Marketing Part 4 — Email Marketing
+Guide to a Better Marketing Strategy, Part 4 — Email Marketing

 Moving along in our six-part guide to better marketing internet strategy, we’ll be looking at Email Marketing and how it’s an effective marketing channel for businesses of all sizes.
 Previously, we covered paid ad space on search engines with PPC, and the significance of organic search channels when it comes to optimizing your campaigns and content.